-IT IS FURTHER ORDERED that Respondents must create certain records and retain each such record for 5 years.
-Specifically, Corporate Respondent and Individual Respondent, for any business that such Respondent, individually or collectively with Corporate Respondent, is a majority owner or controls directly or indirectly, must create and retain the following records:
+IT IS FURTHER ORDERED that Respondents must create certain records and retain each such record for 5 years, unless otherwise specified below.
+Specifically, each Corporate Respondent and Individual Respondent, for any business that such Respondent, individually or collectively with any other Respondents, is a majority owner or controls directly or indirectly, must create and retain the following records:

-- A. Accounting records showing the revenues from all goods or services sold, the costs incurred in generating those revenues, and resulting net profit or loss; - B. Personnel records showing, for each person providing services in relation to any aspect of the Order, whether as an employee or otherwise, that person's: name; addresses; telephone numbers; job title or position; dates of service; and (if applicable) the reason for termination; - C. Records of all customer complaints and refund requests concerning the subject matter of this Order, whether received directly or indirectly, such as through a third party, and any response; - D. All records necessary to demonstrate full compliance with each provision of this Order, including all submissions to the Commission; - E. A copy of each unique advertisement, label, or other marketing material making a representation subject to this Order; and - F. For 5 years from the date of the last dissemination of any representation covered by this Order, all materials that were relied upon in making the representation.
+- A. Accounting records showing the revenues from all goods or services sold, the costs incurred in generating those revenues, and resulting net profit or loss; - B. Personnel records showing, for each person providing services in relation to any aspect of the Order, whether as an employee or otherwise, that person's: name; addresses; telephone numbers; job title or position; dates of service; and (if applicable) the reason for termination; - D. A copy of each unique advertisement or other marketing material making a representation subject to this Order; - E. For 5 years from the date of the last dissemination of any representation covered by this Order, all materials that were relied upon in making the representation; and - F. Copies or records of all consumer complaints and refund requests concerning the subject matter of this Order, whether received directly or indirectly, such as through a third party, and any response; and